Parametrized higher category theory: Cocartesian fibrations and model categories of marked simplicial sets

-may fail to satisfy the hypotheses of Thm. \ref{thm:FunctorialityOfCocartesianModelStructure}, because the composition of locally cartesian fibrations may fail to again be locally cartesian; this explains the roundabout formulation of the statement.
-Finally, observe that if we employ the base-change isomorphism $\rho_0^\ast \pi_{1,\ast} \cong \pr_{0,\ast} \circ \pr_1^\ast$, then we obtain our Quillen adjunction as the composite of the two given Quillen adjunctions. \end{proof} \end{lem}
+may fail to satisfy the hypotheses of Theorem~\ref{thm:FunctorialityOfCocartesianModelStructure}, because the composition of locally cartesian fibrations may fail to again be locally cartesian; this explains the roundabout formulation of the statement.} Consequently, we obtain a Quillen adjunction